colson0x1/whispr/README.md

 # whispr

-Whispr is a web application that allows users to create and share secret messages with others through shareable links.
-The messages are hidden and can only be accessed by those who possess the specific link.
+Whispr is a web application that allows users to create and share stealth memos with others through shareable links.
+The memos are hidden and can only be accessed by those who possess the specific link.

 ## Features

-- Create secret messages: Users can enter their secret message into the input field.
+- Create stealth memo: Users can enter their stealth memo into the input field.
-- Generate shareable links: By clicking the "**Gen**" button, a unique link is generated that corresponds to the entered message.
+- Generate shareable links: By clicking the "**Gen**" button, a unique link is generated that corresponds to the entered memo.
-- Access shared messages: Users can visit a generated link to reveal the specific message.
+- Access shared memos: Users can visit a generated link to reveal the specific memo.

 ## Technologies Used